shakebugs/shake-docs/docs/android/crash-reports/describe-crash.md

 </TabItem></Tabs>

-When enabled, this feature allows the user to provide a more detailed description of the actions that could have led up to the crash, and potentially edit the information that is being passed to Shake dashboard.
+If the user wants to, they can then describe what they were doing before the crash, potentially helping you a lot with their comment.